DFE-Digital/early-careers-framework/docs/source/developing-on-the-api.html.md

 To test the integration more thoroughly, a custom JSON header can be used when making declarations in the sandbox.

-This header, X-With-Server-Date, is set as a standard JSON header to simulate declaration submissions against future milestone date periods.
+This header, `X-With-Server-Date`, is set as a standard JSON header to simulate declaration submissions against future milestone date periods.

 It lets you see what would happen when submitting declarations for that time, which would not be valid for the current milestone period, for example, forward declarations, but simulated as current declarations for a later milestone.